miamtech/mealz-documentation/docs/web_ssr/main-features/meals-planner.md

 ## Onboarding & help (modal)

-Users on first time arriving on the planner, will be greeted with a quick onboarding modal.
+First-time users are greeted with a quick onboarding modal.

 Users can open the onboarding **help modal** at any time to understand (or re-check) how to use the meals planner.

 - From **`planner-entry`**: the “How it works” / help link opens the modal.
 - From the **current menu page**: the **help button** (question mark / help icon) in the header opens the modal again.

-This onboarding is a **step-by-step guide** displayed inside a modal (next/previous steps, “I understood” to close).
-It’s meant to be re-opened anytime.
+This onboarding is a **step-by-step guide** displayed in a modal with next/previous navigation and a **`I understood`** button to close.
+It is meant to be reopened anytime.

 ## Mobile view vs desktop view